awslabs/aws-video-transcriber/docs/en/deployment.md

 Use the following steps to deploy this solution on AWS.

-- Step 1：Launch the AWS CloudFormation template into your AWS account.
+- Step 1：Launch the AWS CloudFormation template into your AWS account
       - Launch CloudFormation tempalte in AWS China Regions
       - Launch CloudFormation template in AWS Standard Regions
 - Step 2：Access the web interface